Do CBD and CBG Have Different Molecular Structures?

 In recent years, the popularity of CBD has rapidly expanded throughout the U.S. Legal in all 50 states, it’s widely available, easy to access and familiar to an ever-growing number of Americans.

-If you’re interested in CBD, there’s a chance you may have also heard of CBG.
+If you’re interested in the benefits of CBD, there’s a chance you may have also heard of CBG or Cannabigerol.
 Scientists and consumers alike are becoming increasingly interested in this cannabis compound and its potential benefits.

 CBD, or cannabidiol, is a cannabis compound that can be derived from both cannabis and hemp plans.
 CBD was first discovered in 1940 when it was isolated from a hemp plant.
 The discovery laid the foundation for isolating other cannabinoids and, soon after, THC was discovered.
 Since that time, scientists have identified a system of receptors that react to CBD and THC named the endocannabinoid system.